devops-myway/certified-kubernetes-administrator-Practice/Domain 4 - Services and Networking/expose-command.md

 #To access the pods with ClusterIP, you can run a BusyBox curl container, then run nslookup for the internal service

-kubectl run curl --image=radial/busyboxplus:curl -i --tty
+kubectl run curl --image=radial/busyboxplus:curl -it nslookup internal-service

-$ ns lookup internal-service

 # exit the pod using Ctrl+D